-The work cycle for purposes of Section 7K of the Fair Labor Standards Act shall be seven days.
-The City may assign officers to an 8.2 hour work day (five consecutive days on, followed by two days off), or it may assign officers to a 10.25 hour work day, (four consecutive days on, followed by three consecutive days off), or it may assign officers to a 12 hour day during a seven-day period.
-Prior to the City initiating any change in schedule, the City must provide notice to the chapter, along with an opportunity to meet and discuss the reasons for said change.
+The work cycle for purposes of Section 7(k) of the Fair Labor Standards Act shall be seven 14 days.
+The City may assign Officers to an 8.2-hour workday (five consecutive days on, followed by two days off), or it may assign Officers to a 10.25 hour workday, (four consecutive days on, followed by three consecutive days off), or it may assign Officers to a 12-hour workday (work seven days out of a 14-day pay period) during a seven 14-day period.
+Prior to the City-initiating any change in schedule, the City must provide notice to the Chapter, along with an opportunity to meet and discuss the reasons for said change.
 If the City changes the schedule to an 8.2-hour work day (five consecutive days on, followed by two days off), the City will return Election Day (Section 8.1) and the Education Incentive Pay (Section 13.4).
 Such change in schedule and return would be effective with the first shift selection cycle following the notice of the decision to change.

-The Chief of Police or his designee, based on consecutive days, followed by consecutive days off, may assign scheduled hours for an officer in a specialty assignment or on transitional duty.
+The Chief of Police or his designee, based on consecutive days, followed by consecutive days off, may assign scheduled hours for an Officer in a specialty assignment or on transitional duty.
 Transitional duty assignments are recognition by the City, its departmental officials, and the employees that an employee is not able to perform at full capacity in his normal work assignment.
 An assignment to transitional duty shall be made at the discretion of the City by the Chief of Police with the best interest and operation of the department of primary concern.
 An assignment to transitional duty may be required, subject to a doctor's approval, if an employee is recovering from a work-related or workers' compensation time off injury or illness.
 While an employee is on a transitional duty assignment, if the Chief determines that the City's operational needs are otherwise satisfied, the employee's hours of work may be adjusted so that the employee can attend physical therapy appointments related to his injury while on duty, provided however, that under no circumstances will attendance at such appointments result in overtime pay.